carstensing/Cloud-Resume-Challenge/frontend/src/hugo_site/content/posts/cloud_resume_challenge/index.md

     https://aws.amazon.com/certification/certified-cloud-practitioner/

-I spent over 60 hours watching lectures, reading, and answering over 1900 practice problems. **Make sure your study material is up to date** with the current exam version and outline.
-I studied old material which set me back some time.
-I watched [Andrew Brown's lecture videos] and studied practice questions.
+I spent over 60 hours watching lectures, reading, and answering over 1900 practice problems.
+Make sure your study material is up to date with the current exam version and outline.
+I mistakenly studied some old material, which set me back some time.
+Andrew Brown has an excellent, [free lecture series for the CCP exam] that I used to pass the exam.

-[Andrew Brown's lecture videos]:
+[free lecture series for the CCP exam]:
     https://www.youtube.com/watch?v=NhDYbskXRgc&list=LL&index=11

-However, **I'd recommend doing the exam after the project** since the hands-on learning is so much more effective and unified.
-The project may be more difficult to digest in the beginning, but the process of trial-and-error is what really solidifies information.
-Also, without any experience with how services are connected, studying for the exam is straight memorization which isn't very useful.
+In hindsight, I’d recommend taking the exam _after_ completing the project, since the hands-on learning is far more effective and cohesive.
+While the project might be harder to grasp at first, the trial-and-error process is what truly helps the information stick.
+Without any real experience connecting services, studying for the exam ends up being mostly memorization—which isn’t nearly as valuable or practical.

 After completing this project, I intend to obtain the [AWS Certified Solutions Architect] certification.